-Inflatable stand up paddle boards (SUPs, for short) are taking the boating scene by storm, and it’s easy to see why.
-These compact vessels are easy to transport (no car rack required), surprisingly durable, stable and efficient on the water, and versatile for activities like river expeditions, fishing, surfing, and just plain cruising.
-Below we break down the top paddle boards of 2023 (inflatable designs only), from recreational models perfect for beginners and casual outings to premium touring boards and activity-specific designs.
-For more information, see our buying advice and comparison table below the picks.
+Stand up paddle boards (SUPs, for short) are taking the boating scene by storm, and it’s easy to see why.
+These compact vessels are easy to transport (no car rack required for inflatables), surprisingly durable, stable and efficient on the water, and versatile for activities like river expeditions, fishing, surfing, and just plain cruising.
+Below we break down the top stand up paddle boards of 2024, from recreational models perfect for beginners and casual outings to premium touring boards and activity-specific designs.
+For more information, see our buying advice and comparison table below the picks, as well as details on how we test paddle boards.
+A final note: Most options below are inflatable, but we've included a couple hard boards for committed paddlers who don't mind the sacrifice in portability.

 Our Team's Stand Up Paddle Board Picks